Today's Sunday • 7 mins read

 Let yourself feel the sadness and anger.
 These emotions are valid.
 Suppressing them or avoiding their effects on you only prolongs recovery.

 Grief doesn’t follow a straight line.
 Some days you’ll feel stronger.
-Other days, the pain rushes back.
+On other days, the pain rushes back.
 Both are normal.

 Two standard recommendations in abuse recovery are establishing boundaries and reducing contact with the narcissist.

 Some survivors cut off contact completely.
-Others limit interactions to necessary exchanges only.
+Others limit interactions to the most necessary exchanges.

 Detaching from the narcissist’s influence requires mental work.